brighthive/data-resource-api/README.md

 ### Define the Table Schema

 The Data Resource API utilizes [the Table Schema from fictionless data](https://frictionlessdata.io/specs/table-schema/).
 The Table Schema is represented by a "descriptor", or a JSON object with particular attributes.
-In a Data Resource schema, the descriptor occupies the value of "datastore" >> "schema" (see `schema/programs.json` for an example).
+In a Data Resource schema, the descriptor occupies the value of "datastore" >> "schema".
 A schema can have up to four properties, among them: `primaryKey`, `foreignKeys`, and `fields`.

 The `fields` must be an array of JSON objects, and each object must define a field on the data model.
 A field definition should include, at minimum, a `name`, `type` (defaults to String), and `required` (defaults to `false`).